asadullahrifat89/asadullahrifat89/README.md

-# Hello, I'm Asadullah Refat👋!
+# Hey, I'm Asadullah Refat👋!

 I'm working as a Senior Solution Architect at SELISE digital platforms.
 In my current role, I'm responsible for designing services & applications for the company and facilitating all the business units.
 My key area of expertise lies in engaging with clients, defining user journeys, preparing architectural diagrams, and developing products.
 Apart from that I have mentoring obligations to enhance the workforce with industry insights & training.
 Contrary to the popular belief that architects do not code, I'm a lifelong programmer and proud of it.
 I'm in the top 10 most active GitHub contributors among over 80 thousand programmers in Bangladesh.
 My key area of interest lies in learning new programming languages and their internal workings and in dissecting different front-end frameworks to fit certain frameworks with specific product requirements better.
 <!--